aakashk2910/flink-kafka-elasticsearch/README.md

 # kafka-example
-Simple example for reading and writing into Kafka
+Simple example for reading and writing into Kafka.
+Elasticsearch-Flink still needs to be updated.

 # Set up Kafka